 I hit secondary school when Coal Chamber were peaking on the Pepsi Max 100, so it was difficult to dig beyond the mountain of leather and aggressive whispering that compromised nu-metal to find actual music.
-Binning free Kerrang! videotape after free Kerrang! videotape, I turned to older kids for inspiration, all the while ignoring the fact that I was actually being introduced to some of my favorite bands by an unlikely source: The Simpsons.
+Binning free Kerrang! videotape after free Kerrang! videotape, I turned to older kids for inspiration, all the while fobbing off the fact that I was actually being introduced to some of my favourite bands by an unlikely source, The Simpsons.

 It's not that difficult to make me sadgasm

 There was a point in the later 90s when taking the piss out of Nirvana was something that I would have taken more personally than someone taking a shit on my actual face, but instead of urging me to write a series of hate-letters, The Simpsons actually made me re-evaluate how I viewed the music I liked and the seriousness of Kurt's final act.

 In an episode titled “That 90s Show”, Homer reforms his college band as a grunge outfit called Sadgasm (a perfect one-word summary of a genre), which disbands after Homer holes himself up in his house with a suspected drug problem.
 The homage goes so deep that the newscaster who announces Sadgasm’s break-up is Kurt Loader who read the MTV breaking newscast on Kurt Cobain’s death in 1994.